 Conishead instantly fascinated me when I first heard about it two or three years ago.
 I had been meaning to go there since that time, but never got around to it.
 It was as good as I had hoped it would be and a place I am sure I will visit many more times.

 The Priory is about 2 miles from Ulverston Station.
 On their website, Conishead Priory recommends travelling there by taxi and even provides an ample list of local taxi numbers.
 Based on prior (no pun intended!) experience of poor taxi services in parts of Cumbria (see Furness Abbey blog) I decided to add no less than ten of these numbers to my mobile before making my journey.
-It seems you can never have too many taxi numbers to hand when in Cumbria: the first firm I rang had nobody available for 40 minutes; the second had nobody available at all; the third rang through to a recorded message………….at the fourth attempt I got through to a chap who sounded quite put-out that I had disturbed him, but said he would be with me in 10 minutes and was good to his word.
-That said, he was as surly as he sounded on the ‘phone and the starting tariff was £3.70!
-I won’t be recommending him.
+It seems you can never have too many taxi numbers to hand when in Cumbria: the first firm I rang had nobody available for 40 minutes; the second had nobody available at all; the third rang through to a recorded message………….at the fourth attempt I got through to a chap who sounded quite put-out that I had disturbed him, but said he would be with me in 10 minutes and was good to his word, though surly with it – and expensive.

 I was surprised at first that the Priory house was not older; I had misunderstood the blurb and had thought it was 12th century, whereas that was the when the original Augustinian building was erected.
 The existing house is early Victorian.
 Tours are available at a reasonable price, but I didn’t partake.